 Babbel vs Rocket Languages

-Rocket Languages is a software focused language learning app that uses audio lessons, interactive exercises and readings to get you to a conversational level in a foreign language.
+Rocket Languages is a software-focused language-learning app that uses audio lessons, interactive exercises, and readings to get you to a conversational level in a foreign language.
 Through its structured and proven successful process, you will begin to understand more about the language you are learning quite quickly.

 Babbel vs Pimsleur

 With its tried and tested method, Pimsleur is one of the most effective and slickest language-learning resources of its type.
-It’s a great way to learn a language by yourself, placing a strong emphasis on aural and pronunciation skills, with less detail around grammar, reading or writing than many other language courses.
+It’s a great way to learn a language by yourself, placing a strong emphasis on aural and pronunciation skills, with less detail around grammar, reading, or writing than many other language courses.

-Whilst you will not have face to face interaction with a tutor like on italki, the Pimsleur app and desktop versions are smart, user-friendly and packed with a variety of content that balances vocabulary, daily scenarios and culture in a way that is digestible even for complete beginners.
+Whilst you will not have face-to-face interaction with a tutor like on italki, the Pimsleur app, and desktop versions are smart, user-friendly, and packed with a variety of content that balances vocabulary, daily scenarios, and culture in a way that is digestible even for complete beginners.
 Pimsleur offers all users a Free 7 Day Trial.